Biden speaks with Ukrainian president and reaffirms U.S. commitment amid Russian standoff

 “Joint actions of [Ukraine and the United States] and partners in keeping peace in Europe, preventing further escalation, reforms, deoligarchization were discussed,” he wrote in a tweet.
 “We appreciate the unwavering support of [Ukraine].”

-Biden, who rang in the New Year at his Wilmington home, told reporters Friday that he warned Putin during their 50-minute call Thursday that Russia would pay a “heavy price” if the country made further military moves against Ukraine.
+Biden, who rang in the new year at his Wilmington home, told reporters Friday that he warned Putin during their 50-minute call Thursday that Russia would pay a “heavy price” if the country made further military moves against Ukraine.

 Meanwhile, Putin told Biden that taking action against the nuclear superpower would be a mistake, “which our descendants will later appreciate as a huge one,” according to Russian presidential foreign policy aide Yuri Ushakov.

-Biden’s calls with Putin and Zelensky mark an attempt to set the landscape ahead of diplomatic talks set to begin in Geneva on Jan.
-9 and will the continue when the Russia-NATO Council meets Jan.
+Biden’s calls with Putin and Zelensky mark an attempt to set the landscape ahead of diplomatic talks scheduled to begin in Geneva on Jan.
+9. The conversations will continue when the Russia-NATO Council meets Jan.
 12, followed by negotiations at the Organization for Security and Co-operation in Europe in Vienna on Jan.
 13.

 Security talks between U.S. and Russian officials come as Russia has assembled tens of thousands of troops along the Ukrainian border and fired a test salvo of hypersonic weapons.

 The call with Zelensky is Biden’s latest attempt to quell tensions via telephone diplomacy amid mounting concerns of a military invasion.
-Zelensky spoke with U.S. Secretary of State Antony Blinken earlier this week.
+Zelensky spoke with U.S. Secretary of State Antony Blinken last week.

 While amassing troops at the border, Russia has issued an ultimatum to the United States and its European allies.
 Kremlin officials have demanded that Ukraine must be forever excluded from joining NATO and the U.S.-led military alliance must halt any other eastward expansion.
 But such terms have been rejected by Washington.